rifqisaleh/revoubank_deploy-mrs-/README.md

 <h3> 2.
 Transaction Handling Activity Diagram </h3>

 Description:
-This diagram depicts the process of handling transactions which includes transfer and withdrawal.
+This diagram depicts the process of handling transactions which includes transfer, withdrawal and deposit.

 Key Processes:

-* The user accesses the account overview page and selects either Transfer Funds or Withdraw Funds.
+* The user accesses the account overview page and selects either Transfer Funds, Withdraw Funds or deposit.

-* The system verifies account balance.
+* The system verifies account balance whilst on deposit, the system instead verify account source

 * If the balance is insufficient, the transaction or withdrawal fails, and an email with transaction details is sent.

 * If sufficient funds exist, the transaction is processed, generating an invoice.

+<h4> - Transfer </h4>

 * For transfers, bank/credit card verification is performed.